-Description for the positive smell and taste in the context of a wine appeal, which certifies the aromas corresponding to a wine.
-These include (often in combination) the spices aniseed, basil, dill, cloves, heather, ginger, camphor, garlic, liquorice, lavender, marjoram, mint, nutmeg, pepper, peppermint, thyme, truffle, vanilla, wormwood, cinnamon and onion.
-This is often used to describe the primary aroma already present in the grapes of wines from the bouquet varieties, and especially from the Grüner Veltliner grape variety.
-Wines matured in barrique barrels are also attested a spicy quality.
-Negative, however, are the obtrusive garlic and onion tones of the Böckser wine defect.
-A related term of spicy is piquant.
-See also under aroma substances.
+Description for the positive smell and taste in the context of a wine address, which attests to a wine corresponding aromas.
+These include (also often in combination) the spices anise, basil, dill, clove, heather, ginger, camphor, garlic, liquorice, lavender, marjoram, mint, nutmeg, pepper, peppermint, thyme, truffle, vanilla, wormwood, cinnamon and onion.
+This is often used to describe the primary aroma already present in the grapes of wines from the bouquet varieties, as well as especially from the Grüner Veltliner grape variety.
+Wines aged in barriques are also said to have a spicy quality.
+On the other hand, the obtrusive garlic and onion tones are negative in the case of the wine defect Böckser.
+A related term to spicy is piquant.
+See also under aromatic substances.

 The wein.plus encyclopaedia is a comprehensive, well-researched reference work.
 Available anytime and anywhere, it has become an indispensable part of teaching, used by students and myself alike.
 Highly recommended!Dominik Trick